Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 > How to spot an interrailer 101?
 Backpack, waiting for a train, late at night.

 He was, and his previous destination was Amsterdam!
+So we talked a bit about the city, and he mentioned that coffee shops there have bouncers, and there's no coffee to be found.
 He was also traveling thanks to [DiscoverEU](https://youth.europa.eu/discovereu_en), which as he told me, gives you like a week of travel within a month.
-I've been almost called out for missing a lot due to not staying at a hostel before as he witnessed "some wild stuff" happen during his stays.
+I've been also almost called out for missing a lot due to not staying at a hostel before as he witnessed "some wild stuff" happen during his stays.

 Well, they did say that travel broadens ones horizons after all ;)